Hernandezn/spring-refresh-2026/README.md

 - **Layered REST API via MVC Components**

   API requests arrive at an MVC controller, then data travels through a Service layer & Repository layer to carry out database communication via Entity models.
-Responses are DTO models.
-HTML views are fully servable, and one custom view is already served (through the root path, http://localhost:9012/), with backend model data displayed in the view using JavaScript fetch.
+Response JSONs are DTO models.
+HTML views are fully servable.
+One custom view is served (on the root path, http://localhost:9012/) for checking API endpoints at a glance, with backend data displayed in this view using JavaScript fetch & DOM manipulation.

+- **Selenium Webdriver**

+  Runs an internal Web browser to carry out automation tasks that require rendering Web pages.

 - **Spring Data JPA**